M2-06/Password-Strength-Advanced-Analyzer-PSA2/README.md

-# Passeword Strength Advanced Analyzer
+# Password Strength Advanced Analyzer

 The Password Strength Advanced Analyzer is a comprehensive tool designed to assess and enhance the security of your passwords.
 By evaluating a range of password characteristics such as length, complexity,